jonmjonm/AtlasIO.jl/README.md

         Some helper functions that are useful.

 * Shapefiles_JSON Directory :
     This contains some election data and the adjacency data.
+Some files are in JSON files others are in ziped shapefiles.

 * PythonExamples Directory :
     This directory contains some examples of how to use the Atlas reader library.